agpavlik/React-Notes/README.md

 #### 🚩 React Router example with Navigation <a name="46"></a>

 `Programmatic navigation` means to move to a new URL without the user having to click on any link.
 And a common use case of this behavior is right after submitting a form.
 So many times when the user submits a form, we want them to move to a new page in our application automatically.
+We can programmatically navigate using the `useNavigate` hook, and also we can use a declarative way with `<Navigate/>` component.

 Example - [Udemy-map-marker](https://github.com/agpavlik/Map-Marker)